danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 ## Find What Works for You

 JavaScript and its ecosystem doesn't have just one right way to do something.
-The goal of this walk-through is to highlight some of the tools and patterns JavaScript developers have available to them for managing the way they can build their libaries.
+The goal of this walk-through is to highlight some of the tools and patterns JavaScript developers have available to them for managing the way they build their libraries.

 The decisions a library owner makes in exposing their API and controlling access and mutation of its data can have profound impact on the usability, maintainability and ultimately the success of the library within teams, organizations and the larger community.